Common periwinkle

 About This Species

-Common periwinkle was an ornamental groundcover popular for its fast growth, dense coverage, shiny evergreen leaves, and showy purple flowers.
-However, it has since escaped captivity and become a pest in forests, choking out native plant species.
+Common periwinkle (Lesser periwinkle, Dwarf periwinkle) was an ornamental groundcover popular for its fast growth and dense coverage that was deliberately introduced from Europe.
+However, it has since escaped captivity and spread rapidly through BC forest’s understories, choking out native plant species.
 Common periwinkle prefers shaded, moist conditions such as along water courses and in forested areas.
-It spreads rapidly via seed, roots, and stems.
+It can reproduce through both seed and vegetatively.
 This species is one of the “top six” invasive species still sold throughout BC – be sure not to purchase or trade this plant!

 How to Identify